datagrok/opinions/DESIGN.md

 # A Distributed Network of Metrics

-Various software, in the form of applications and web services, collect opinions.
+Various pieces of software, in the form of applications and web services, collect opinions.

+- Reddit and Digg collect opinions about URLs in the form of up- or down-votes.
+They also collect opinions about comments made in their comment system in the same way.
+Slashdot has a slightly more granular metric but is essentially the same.

+- Google Plus and Facebook collect opinions about URLs in the form of "Like"s or "+1"s.

-## Problems
+## Problems we try to solve

 ### Only one metric for "good."